ReDI-School/html-css/projects/02_personal_portfolio/04_milestone/README.md

-# **Project: Personal Portfolio Website**
+# **BONUS MILESTONE: Personal Portfolio Website**

 ## **Overview**

 This project focuses on building a fully responsive and accessible personal portfolio website.
-Across Weeks 5, 6, and 7, students learn to implement semantic HTML, advanced CSS techniques, and responsive design to create an interactive and visually appealing portfolio.
+Across Milestone 1, 2 and 3, students learn to implement semantic HTML, advanced CSS techniques, and responsive design to create an interactive and visually appealing portfolio.

+This fourth milestone is a bonus milestone.
+That means you don't need to complete it to hand in the project.
+If you completed milestone 1-3, then we recommend you to work on the BONUS milestone.
+If you haven't completed milestone 1-3, then finish them first.

 ---